LeVar Woods: Early Iowa coaching career (2008–2017)

-Iowa Special Teams coordinator (2018–present)
+Iowa special teams coordinator (2018–present)

-In 2017, Woods became special teams coordinator in addition to coaching tight ends.
+In 2017, Woods was named special teams coordinator after several seasons of assisting with special teams operations.
 In 2018, Woods became Iowa's full-time special teams coordinator without coaching another position.
-Woods recruits the St. Louis and Phoenix metros for the Hawkeyes, and in 2017 landed one of Iowa's highest-ranked recruits ever in defensive end A.J.
-Epenesa.

 Under Woods' guidance, Hawkeye special teams were consistently ranked among national leaders in punt and kick return and return defense.
 Woods developed several All-Big Ten and All-American specialists and returners.
-Return man and wide receiver Ihmir Smith-Marsette won the 2018 Rodgers-Dwight Big Ten Return Specialist of the Year, after finishing second nationally in average return yards.

 In 2019, placekicker Keith Duncan earned consensus first-team All-America honors, was named the Bakken-Andersen Kicker of the Year in the Big Ten and was one of three finalists for the Lou Groza Award.
-Duncan was replaced after graduation by Caleb Shudak, who was first-team All-Big Ten in 2020.
+Duncan was replaced after graduation by Caleb Shudak, who was first-team All-Big Ten in 2021.
 In 2020, freshman punter Tory Taylor was named the Eddleman–Fields Punter of the Year in the Big Ten and finished as a semifinalist for the Ray Guy Award.
+Taylor would repeat his all-conference award in 2023, in addition to winning the Ray Guy award, given to the nation's top punter.
+Taylor is the only player to win the top Big Ten punter award multiple times.

+As a return specialist in 2016, Desmond King ranked second in the Big Ten in kickoff returns and third in punt returns.
+As a team, Iowa led the conference and ranked seventh nationally in kickoff returns, while ranking second in the Big Ten and 11th nationally in punt returns.
+Return man and wide receiver Ihmir Smith-Marsette won the 2018 Rodgers-Dwight Big Ten Return Specialist of the Year, after finishing second nationally in average return yards.
 In 2021, former walk-on transfer Charlie Jones won the Rodgers-Dwight Big Ten Return Specialist of the Year for his kick and punt return efforts.
+In 2023, defensive back Cooper DeJean won the Rodgers-Dwight award, as did wide receiver Kaden Wetjen in 2024.
+Wetjen also won the 2024 Jet Award, awarded nationally to the top return specialist in college football.

+Woods was named FootballScoop's Special Teams Coordinator of the Year in 2023.

 The Hawkeye special teams scored on several trick plays designed by Woods, including a "swinging gate" direct snap from long snapper Jackson Subbert to tight end T.J.
 Hockenson against Minnesota, and an over-the-shoulder catch by defensive lineman Sam Brincks from a pass by punter Colten Rastetter against Penn State.
 In Iowa's 2017 55–24 upset win over #3 Ohio State, an elaborate "polecat" fake field goal ended with Rastetter completing a pass to long snapper Tyler Kluver, who stumbled at the goal line but set up a Hawkeye touchdown.